verbman/dmngine/README.md

 Low impact DMN development, testing and deployment using *more* accessible tooling.

 Project Goals:
- - Utilise [docker] containers to reduce the pain of relying on underlying java dependencies
+ - Utilise [docker] container to reduce the pain of relying on underlying java dependencies
  - Create a friendly development environment for non java programmers
  - Create a testing toolkit non java based (mocha - nodejs) and provides a test format that non programmers can wield (csv in Excel)
- - Allow for creation of lightweight native excutable images that can be used in production environments.
+ - Allow for creation of lightweight native excutable image that can be used in production environments.

 **This project leverages the following technologies**